Labs and Facilities

 The SIG Center for Computer Graphics is the result of the largest corporate gift to date for the computer graphics program, from The Susquehanna International Group, LLP, better known as SIG.
 This gift,combined with other generous donations, has resulted in new facilities supporting the CG@Penn programs.
 The new center contains the H. Stone Animation Studio, the largest academic motion capture studio in the region.
 This center provides a state-of-the-art Vicon Motion Capture system and laboratory for projects such as 3D motion picture special effects, computer graphics and animation, simulation and modeling of large-scale human crowds, and research into the interrelationships of human movement, language and communication.

-The Penn Regional Nanotechnology Facility (PRN) is a full-service center equipped with a wide range of state-of-the-art instrumentation for materials analysis.
+The Nanoscale Characterization Facility (NCF) is a full-service center equipped with a wide range of state-of-the-art instrumentation for materials analysis.
 Nanoscale characterization of polymers, ceramics, composites, metals, electronics, and thin films is conducted using scanning, transmission, and scanning-transmission electron microscopes, atomic force microscopes, and ion scattering techniques.
 A wide range of specimen preparation equipment is used, including cryo-ultramicrotomy, jet electrolytic polishing, mechanical dimpling, ion beam thinning, tripod polishing, vacuum evaporation, sputter-coating and replication.
 Both analog and digital output are produced and in-house hardware and software are available for a wide range of image and spectrum processing tasks and for the calculation/simulation of electron-beam specimen interactions and microscope performance.
-The PRN is setup to accommodate both academic and corporate users.
+The NCF is setup to accommodate both academic and corporate users.

 The Weiss Tech House

 The Weiss Tech House is a student-run hub of technological innovation that encourages and supports students in the creation, development and commercialization of innovative technologies.
-Students with a broad range of technological interests and skill can explore, collaborate, and access resources like lab and meeting space, funding, educational workshops and a network of industry mentors as they learn how to turn their innovative ideas into realities.
-With the addition of two new reservable Innovation Stations students can now work more efficiently to achieve their goals.
-More than $60,000 in funds and in-kind services is awarded to students each year from our in-house, mini-venture capital Innovation Fund and PennVention student invention competition.
+Students with a broad range of technological interests and skill can explore, collaborate, and access resources like the Garage Lab, reservable meeting space, funding, educational workshops and a network of industry mentors as they learn how to turn their innovative ideas into realities.
+More than $20,000 in funds and in-kind services is awarded to students each year from our in-house, mini-venture capital Innovation Fund and PennVention student invention competition.